PhilippeUn/simpleAuthentication_1.0/README.md

 For the signup-part there are some password rules integrated.

 ## Project Specifications
-- Authenticate users with jwt and nuxt/auth
+- Authenticate users with jwt and nuxt/auth (local strategy)
 - Password rules (1 uppercase letter, 1 lowercase letter, 1 number)